 I need information about...

 White blood cells, also called leukocytes, are immune system cells that can show up in the stool if you have inflammatory diarrhea.
-This type of diarrhea may be a symptom of an infection caused by bacteria such as Shigella, Clostridium difficile, Campylobacter, or Salmonella.
+This type of diarrhea may be a symptom of an infection caused by bacteria such as shigella, Clostridium difficile, campylobacter, or salmonella.
 It may also occur in inflammatory bowel disease, such as Crohn's disease or ulcerative colitis.

-Numerous small loose stools
+Numerous small loose or watery stools

 Blood or mucus in the stool

-Severe cramping in your abdomen
+Severe cramping or pain in your belly

 Lactoferrin or calprotectin, which are substances made by certain white blood cells

-White blood cells in the stool may mean that you have inflammation in your gastrointestinal tract.
+White blood cells in the stool may mean that you have inflammation in your digestive tract.
 But a negative result doesn't rule out a problem.
 Some people with these illnesses don't have white blood cells in their stool.

-Urine or toilet paper may contamínate the sample, affecting the results.
+Urine or toilet paper may contaminate the sample, affecting the results.
 Drinking milk can affect the results.

-Copyright © 2014 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR